 Short History of Prostitution in Germany

 Prostitution has almost always been tolerated in Germany.
-Throughout Germany's history, the government has generally preferred to register and control those involved in the industry.
+Throughout Germany's history, the government has generally preferred to register and control those involved in the industry than ban it.
 It was basically decriminalized in 1927 (Law for Combating Venereal Diseases) with rights further extended by the Prostitution Act in 2002.
 This act sought to improve the social welfare and legal rights of prostitutes by allowing prostitutes to engage in (and enforce) work contracts as well as pay into social security and utilize health insurance.

 This does not mean the situation is without complications.
 There is increased crime surrounding prostitution from theft to sex trafficking.
 In particular, the exploitation of women from Eastern Europe is a major problem.
 It is believed that about 70% of women working in the country are foreign.